grip-on-software/monetdb-import/Scripts/Database_structure.md

     fields can only be used in an encrypted fashion.
 We can only check whether such as field holds a certain value if we have the original value as well as the global or project-specific salts.
 The field can be matched against other fields with the same encryption level.
+    Incompatible encryption levels may break references such as developer names in issue tables.

 Where applicable, we describe the semantics of the field types in text.
 If a field can be NULL, then we explain the circumstances when this